schance995/stylish-shell/README.md

   - Install software directly from upstream
     - from .deb package or precompiled binary
     - do it yourself, compile from source
+    - make sure you add this software to your path!

 ## Getting help
 - `man man` (reference manual)